-Community members may rate ideas for products their institution has a current subscription to.
+Community members may rate ideas for products their institution has a current subscription to using the Kudos button on each idea.
 Users may also add comments to other community members’ ideas to clarify use cases and details they would like (or would not like) to see implemented as part of the feature.
 See Idea prioritization below for more information about how your votes and comments impact the review and implementation of ideas.

 - How do I stay informed about an idea submitted for my institution’s product(s)?